About American Bank

 A: You are the only one who should know the Password you use to access your accounts online through AmericanBank Online.
-We will generate a Password that will be sent to you by U.S. mail.
-We require that you change your Password after your first sign-on, and recommend that you change your Password at regular intervals.
-While we will make every reasonable effort to maintain the privacy and security of your account information, we cannot be responsible for the confidentiality of your Password once it has been received by you.
+We recommend that you change your Password at regular intervals.

 Our online banking system, AmericanBank Online, uses state-of-the-art secure communications.
 Customers can use online banking if their browsers support Secure Socket Layer (SSL) encryption.
 SSL encryption ensures that electronic messages between you and American Bank cannot be read by outside parties, even if intercepted.

-We require that you use a browser that supports 128-bit encryption.
+We require that you use a browser that supports 256-bit encryption.

-A 128-bit capable browser gives you the highest level of protection possible whenever you make financial or confidential transactions over the Internet.
-When you use the 128-bit version of Internet Explorer or other approved browser in a secure connection with American Bank, the information in the exchange is scrambled into the toughest-to-crack code available today.
+A 256-bit capable browser gives you the highest level of protection possible whenever you make financial or confidential transactions over the Internet.
+When you use the 256-bit version of an approved browser in a secure connection with American Bank, the information in the exchange is scrambled into the toughest-to-crack code available today.